opengovsg/sgID-microsite/terms_of_use.md

 ## 3A.
 Account Access and Security

-3A.1 You are solely responsible for maintaining the confidentiality and security of any authentication credentials associated with your use of the Services.
+3A.1 You are solely responsible for maintaining the confidentiality and security of any authentication credentials associated with your use of the Service, including the security of any of your devices which store the authentication credentials.

-3A.2 GovTech shall be entitled, but not obliged, to verify the identity of the person using the Services.
+3A.2 GovTech shall be entitled, but not obliged, to verify the identity of the person using the Service.
+Without prejudice to the foregoing, GovTech is not under any duty to verify that any biometric identifier used with the Service, or on your device, belongs to you.

 3A.3 GovTech shall have the sole and absolute discretion to invalidate any authentication credentials at any time, or require you to have to re-authenticate or refresh your authentication credentials at any time, without having to give any reason for the same.

-3A.4 GovTech shall be entitled, but not obliged, to act upon or rely on any instructions, information, transmissions of data, or communications received from the account or use of the Services in relation to your authentication credentials, as if such instructions, information, data or communications were issued by you, whether or not the same was authorized by you.
+3A.4 GovTech shall be entitled, but not obliged, to act upon or rely on any instructions, information, transmissions of data, or communications received from the account or use of the Service in relation to your authentication credentials, as if such instructions, information, data or communications were issued by you, whether or not the same was authorized by you.

+3A.5 For the avoidance of doubt, you are solely responsible for any loss of whatever nature arising from unauthorized or unofficial modifications made to your device which permit or escalate privileged access, or remove restrictions to such access, which are not intended by the manufacturer or provider of your device or operating system of your device (e.g., “rooting” or “jailbreaking” your mobile phone).

 ## 4. Third Party Materials

 4.1.
 The Service may require, enable or facilitate access to or use of software or services of a third party (“**Third Party**”).
 In such an event, there may be terms of use of the third party software or service (the “**Third Party Terms**”).
 GovTech may be required under or as a result of the Third Party Terms to notify you of certain terms that apply to you (either directly as an end user, or as a party whose acts or omissions could cause GovTech to breach the Third Party Terms) when you use the Services.
 An example of Third Party Terms may be open source software terms or standard form terms of the distribution platform from which you obtain any part of the Service (e.g. Google Play Store or Apple App Store terms) which bind GovTech as a developer or user of the distribution platform (the “**Distribution Terms**”).
 Information on the Third Party Terms are embedded in the Service, already accounted for in these Terms of Use, publicly available (e.g the Distribution Terms) or otherwise listed in the Schedule herein.
 For the avoidance of doubt, insofar as this Clause 4 relates to the Distribution Terms, the relevant Distribution Terms are the terms of the specific platform from which you obtained a copy of the software or application that is part of the Service.
 For example, if you obtained the said copy from the Google Play Store, then the relevant terms are Google’s Distribution Terms.

 4.2.
 It is your responsibility to check and read the most up-to-date versions of these Third Party Terms and you are deemed to have notice of the same.
 In particular, you are deemed to have notice of the Third Party Terms that GovTech (under the Third Party Terms) is required to notify you, and you unconditionally agree to be bound by all the obligations in the Third Party Terms which are applicable to you as the end user.
+For the avoidance of doubt, where Third Party Terms are listed, such Third Party Terms shall be deemed to include any privacy policies and acceptable use policies as are applicable to you.

 4.3.
 If the Third Party Terms require you to enter into an agreement directly with the Third Party, then you unconditionally agree to enter into such agreement, and in any event, to be legally bound by the Third Party Terms.
 For the avoidance of doubt: